-Which Products and Habits Save Money and are Eco-Friendly?
+Which Products and Habits Save Money and Are Eco-Friendly?

-Sustainability is important and while the upfront cost of some items seems expensive, they save money in the long run.
+Sustainability is important and while the upfront cost of some items seems expensive, they can save money in the long run.

 Disclosure: This post contains affiliate links.